ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   represents the consensus state of the Zcash network and transactions.

 * **side chain**: A chain which is not contained in the best chain.
+  Side chains are pruned at the reorg limit, when they are no longer connected to the finalized state.

 * **chain reorganization**: Occurs when a new best chain is found and the previous best chain becomes a side chain.